 The assessing of students is an ongoing process and gathers evidence from a variety of sources:

 The Knowledge, Attitudes, Skills and Habits (KASH) are reviewed for each student in each subject on a termly basis.
-Details of which can be found here.
+Details of which can be found in the documents available on the right hand of this page.
 Development in each area is determined by the subject teacher as either, emerging, establishing, secure, enhancing or excelling dependant on the progress being made when compared with curriculum expectations.

 As part of the school's assessment process, our students will sit internal test/exams during each academic year.
 KS4 and KS5 students will also take external exams.
 In order to assist our students with their revision, the following study skills guidance material has been made available for them.
 Additional support can also be obtained by students from their subject teachers, Heads of House, Form Tutors and Heads of Year.

 Revision Techniques - The Movie